 The Church of Rome replaced Birgit by Ste-Brigitte who is celebrated on February 1 on the calendar of saints.

-Some other pagan groups celebrated the Cult of the Bear when the animal came out of hibernation.
+Some other pagan nations celebrated the Cult of the Bear, when the animal came out of hibernation.

 Chandelours - candle bear celebrated therefore the return of the light late January, early February.

-The Church of Rome replaced all pagan celebrations by the Chandeleur (candlelight festival or Candlemas Day) during the 5th century.
+The Church of Rome replaced all these pagan festivals by the Chandeleur (candlelight festival or Candlemas Day) during the 5th century.

-It had enormous difficult, however, to eradicate the Cult of the Bear celebrations where bonfires and torch processions were accompanied by mock abductions of girls and fancy dress parties!
+It had great difficulty, though, to eradicate the Cult of the Bear festival, when bonfires and torch processions were accompanied by mock abductions of girls and fancy dress parties!

 Christian Candlemas Day - Chandeleur

-They were used as torches and taken back home to protect the hearth.
+Candles were then used as torches and taken back home in order to protect the hearth.

-During the 14th century, Chandeleur - Candlemas Day was associated with the purification of the Virgin.
+During the 14th century, Chandeleur - Candlemas Day became associated with purity and the Virgin.

 For most of the Middle Ages, however, it remained still known as Chandelours in many regions of France.